zupreme/Inpage/README.md

 <p>You may have observed that the "submenulist" UL element is empty.
 It will be filled automatically by inpage.js when the page loads with links to any elements on the page with a "data-inpage" attribute.
 Here's an example of a heading that has the tag:</p>
 <p><code>&lt;h1 data-inpage=&quot;FAQ&quot;&gt;Frequently asked questions&lt;/h1&gt;</code></p>
-<p>In our example the inpage.js generated menu would display a link with the text "FAQ" which would, when clicked initiate a smooth scroll down to the chosen element</p>
+<p>In our example the inpage.js generated menu would display a link with the text "FAQ" which would, when clicked, initiate a smooth scroll down to the chosen element</p>

 <br />
 <hr />